DCW chief Swati Maliwal divorces husband Navin Jaihind

-New Delhi: Delhi Commission for Women (DCW) chief Swati Maliwal on Wednesday said she had divorced her husband and Aam Aadmi Party leader Navin Jaihind.
+New Delhi: Delhi Commission for Women (DCW) chief Swati Maliwal has divorced her husband and Aam Aadmi Party leader Navin Jaihind.

-Calling it the “most painful moment” she wrote on Twitter: “Most painful moment is when your fairytale ends.
+Calling it the “most painful moment” she wrote on Twitter on Wednesday: “Most painful moment is when your fairytale ends.
 Mine ended.
 Me & Navin have got divorced.
 Sometimes best of people can’t stay together.
 Will always miss him & our life that could have been.
 Everyday I pray to God to give us & others like us strength to deal with this pain.”

 Maliwal has been chairperson of Delhi Commission for Women since July 2015.
 At the time, she was an Aam Aadmi Party leader.
 Her tenure in the position was extended by another three years in July 2018.
 She is the youngest person to hold the post.